ni554n/userscripts/psarips-replace-movie-post-title-with-imdb-link/README.md

 ## Version History

+- 2.0
+  - TV Show post title will now become IMDb search link.
 - 1.7
-  - Added psa.one official mirror domain
+  - Added psa.one official mirror domain.
 - 1.6
   - Link will now open in a new tab.
 - 1.5